jonbgallant/katacoda-scenarios/iotedgedev-intro4/step2.md

 `iotedgedev init`{{execute}}

 You will be asked to open a browser and go to https://aka.ms/devicelogin and enter a code.
 You will then need to login to your Azure account.
-Complete the login process and then come back here.
+Complete the login process and then come back here to complete the process.

+## Continue
+Click the **Continue** button after your connection strings are saved to the .env file.